In this chapter, we focused on a mode of inheritance referred to ... | Channels for Pearson+

 In this chapter, we focused on a mode of inheritance referred to as quantitative genetics, as well as many of the statistical parameters utilized to study quantitative traits.
 Along the way, we found opportunities to consider the methods and reasoning by which geneticists acquired much of their understanding of quantitative genetics.
 From the explanations given in the chapter, what answers would you propose to the following fundamental questions:

-How do we know that monozygotic twins are not identical genotypically as adults?
+What findings led geneticists to postulate the multiple-factor hypothesis that invoked the idea of additive alleles to explain inheritance patterns?

-Master Calculating Heritability with a bite sized video explanation from Kylia GoodnerStart learning
+Master Traits and Variance with a bite sized video explanation from Kylia GoodnerStart learning